MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 ## MLOps Best Practices with Azure Machine Learning

 Azure Machine Learning offers several asset management, orchestration, and automation services to help you manage the lifecycle of your model training and deployment workflows.
-This section discusses best practices and recommendations in applying MLOps across the areas of People, Process and Technology supported by Azure Machine Learning.
+This section discusses best practices and recommendations in applying MLOps across the areas of People, Process, and Technology supported by Azure Machine Learning.

 ### People